barend-erasmus/node-event-loop/README.md

 In this document we'll cover:

-1. The Event Loop
 1. What is the Event Loop?
-    1. What is single threaded?
+2. What is single threaded?
-    2. Thread Pool
+3. Thread Pool

 ## What is the Event Loop?